canonical/snapd/docs/interfaces.md

 Can access snaps providing the network-manager interface which gives privileged access to configure and observe networking.

-Usage: reserved
 Auto-Connect: no
 Availability: implicit (classic), with providing snap (native)

 ### network-observe

-Can query network status information.
-This is restricted because it gives privileged read-only access to networking information and should only be used with trusted apps.
+Can query network status information which gives privileged read-only access to networking information.

-Usage: reserved
 Auto-Connect: no
 Availability: implicit